rogisolorzano/nest-swc-coverage/README.md

 `./create-swc-transformer.js` is a workaround that tells istanbul to ignore these lines that incorrectly impact code coverage.

-It inserts an '/_istanbul ignore next_/' comment in the necessary places, resulting in transpiled code like this:
+It inserts an `/* istanbul ignore next */` comment in the necessary places, resulting in transpiled code like this:

 ```